Farstad Shipping

-Farstad Shipping focuses on large, advanced vessels in the anchor handling, supply and subsea segments.
-The company's operations are mainly concentrated on the markets in North- West Europe, Brazil and Indian Pacific, with offices in Norway, Scotland, Australia, Singapore and Brazil.
+Farstad Shipping focuses on large, advanced vessels in the anchor handling, supply, and subsea segments.
+The company's operations are mainly concentrated on the markets in North-West Europe, Brazil, and Indian Pacific, with offices in Norway, Scotland, Australia, Singapore, and Brazil.
 The company is 46% owned by the Farstad family.
 Farstad Shipping has been listed on the Oslo Stock Exchange since 1988.

 In June 2017, Farstad Shipping merged with Deep Sea Supply and Solstad Offshore to create Solstad Farstad.

 History

 Farstad Shipping was founded as a traditional shipping company in 1956.
 The company was one of the first operators in the North Sea that decided to focus on offshore service vessels.
 In 1973 the company contracted its first supply vessel, an anchor handling vessel of the type UT 704.

-Until the mid-1980s the company grew through various forms of collaboration both with regard to ownership and operations.
-The acquisition of two service vessel fleets during the second half of the 80's were important events in the further development of the company.
-At the same time the company built independent operational and marketing functions.
-During this period, the ship owning part was gathered in one company.
+Until the mid-1980s the company grew through various forms of collaboration both concerning ownership and operations.
+The acquisition of two service vessel fleets during the second half of the 80's was an important event in the further development of the company.
+At the same time, the company built independent operational and marketing functions.
+During this period, the ship-owning part was gathered in one company.

-From 1990, renewal and growth of the fleet has largely taken place by selling older vessels and implementing a considerable newbuild programme.
+Since 1990, the renewal and growth of the fleet ha largely taken place by selling older vessels and implementing a considerable newbuild programme.
 This growth has been founded in the Norwegian maritime cluster.
 Farstad Shipping's international presence increased significantly during the 2000s.

 Operations

 Farstad Shipping is currently among the six largest companies worldwide in the market for large and medium-sized supply vessels.
-About 63% of this world fleet is in North-West Europe, Brazil and Indian Pacific where the company's activities are mainly concentrated.
+About 63% of this world fleet is in North-West Europe, Brazil, and the Indian Pacific where the company's activities are mainly concentrated.
 Farstad Shipping has a market share measured in the number of vessels of about 6% in these markets.

 Farstad Shipping's fleet consists of the following vessel types: